thwjoy/thwjoy.github.io/_pages/about.md

 social: true
 ---

 Tom Joy is a current DPhil student at the University of Oxford and is a member of the [Torr Vision Group](http://www.robots.ox.ac.uk/~tvg/).
 His current work is focussed on performing semi-supervised learning in generative models [demo](https://github.com/thwjoy/revae-demo).
-However, he also has undertaken research into normalizing flows and continual learning.
+However, he also has undertaken research into normalizing flows, continual learning and optimization of CRFs.